edwardgeorge/virtualenv-clone/README.md

 python -m clonevirtualenv /path/to/ /path/to/venv

-e.G. python -m clonevirtualenv /opt/miniconda3/ ./venv
 ```
-Clones the python installation into a virtual enviroment in the current derectory

 Virtualenv provides a way to make virtualenv's relocatable which could then be
 copied as we wanted.
 However making a virtualenv relocatable this way breaks